jrsinclair/rehype-sidenotes/README.md

 # Rehype sidenotes

-This plugin takes <abbr title="Github Flavoured Markdown">GFM</abbr>-style footnotes and converts them into sidenotes.
+This plugin takes <abbr title="Github Flavoured Markdown">GFM</abbr> or Multimarkdown-style footnotes and converts them into sidenotes.
 That is, it places them inline with the document content.
 This way (if you choose) you can float them into a margin.

 ## Installation